Fragility of $\mathcal{Z}_2$ topological invariant characterizing triplet excitations in a bilayer kagome magnet: Nematic interaction and the fate of the phase

 \section{Nematic interaction and the fate of the $\mathcal{Z}_2$ phase}

-We now explore the consequences of the terms which mix the triplets with $m = \pm 1$ --- the nematic interactions introduced in Section~\ref{sec:symm_Hamilton}.
-Symmetric exchange anisotropies of this type are naturally present in various spin systems.
-For example, in single- and bilayer kagome and honeycomb models, routinely proposed to show nontrivial topology.
+We now explore the consequences of the terms which mix the triplets with $m = \pm 1$, namely the nematic interactions introduced in Section~\ref{sec:symm_Hamilton}.
+Symmetric exchange anisotropies of this type are naturally present in many spin systems, and arise in both the single-- and bilayer kagome and honeycomb models, widely discussed as candidates for topological magnon and triplon phases.

-In the original Kane and Mele model\cite{Kane2005}, analagous spin mixing terms, such as the Rashba spin-orbit coupling, can be present (when the $\sigma_h$ reflection is broken).
-Although such a term hybridizes the bands with up and down spins, the spin-degeneracy at the time reversal invariant momenta (TRIM) remains, protected by Kramer's theorem.
+In the original Kane and Mele model~\cite{Kane2005}, analagous spin--mixing terms, such as the Rashba spin-orbit coupling, can be present (when the $\sigma_h$ reflection is broken).
+Although such a term hybridizes the bands with up and down spins, the spin-degeneracy at the time reversal invariant momenta (TRIM) remains protected by Kramer's theorem.
 As a consequence, the $\mathcal{Z}_2$ topological phase considered by Kane and Mele is {\it perturbatively} stable against the introduction of Rashba interactions.

+To explicitly see the difference from the Kane-Mele model, we consider the subspace of the pseudo-spin-half formed by the $+1$ and $-1$ triplets, and investigate the fate of the $\mathcal{Z}_2$ band-topology when the spin-mixing nematic interactions are finite.
+We first examine their effect on the spin-degeneracy at the TRIM [Section~\ref{sec:TRIM}].
+Then, taking an open geometry, we examine the consequence of the nematic interactions for the non-trivial edge modes [Section~\ref{sec:edge.modes}].
+To formalize our findings, in Section~\ref{sec:U1} , we show that the TR$\times$U(1) symmetry corresponds to a pseudo time-reversal operator $\Theta$, which squares to $-1$ and can protect the $\mathcal{Z}_2$ band-topology.
+We identify the terms in our model that possess this symmetry and those which break it.